Jahenr/CheatSheets/Linux_CheatSheet.md

 				-f = used for specifying a field, a set of fields, or a range of fields.
 				-d = Specify a delimiter that will be used, for ex: "," or " " or "-" or any single character delimiter.
 Default is "tab".

+    	#Special shell variable that stores the last argument from the last executed command.
+     		$_
+       		e.g:
+	 	touch file.txt
+   		cat $_
+     		or
+       		mkdir testfolder
+	 	cd $_